 We, the editors of National Wildlife magazine, have seen how true that is.
 Hundreds of people who submit images to our annual photo contest are amateur photographers who see the beauty in the details—people like house painter Dave Weth, whose image of a green sweat bee landed on the cover of our December-January 2018 issue, and people like Anne Grimes, whose lovely image of a crab spider shedding its skin won second place for backyard habitats in our 2017 contest.

 These people, and everyone else who submits to National Wildlife’s annual contest, take the time to see and appreciate the natural world.
-So, please submit your favorite photographs to our 2018 photo contest, which is now open.
+So, please submit your favorite photographs to our annual photo contest.
 All entries are judged blind, so everyone has an equal chance to win.
-And every entry, whether a winner or not, helps advance the conservation work of the National Wildlife Federation.Enter the 2018 Photo Contest Now!
+And every entry, whether a winner or not, helps advance the conservation work of the National Wildlife Federation.Enter the Photo Contest Now!